“I inside a Diamond” mark on Antique Bottles

 This “I inside a Diamond” mark was used by Illinois Glass from 1915 up to 1929, and is seen on large numbers of antique and vintage glass bottles of many types.
 ABM (Automatic bottle machine) production was begun at Illinois Glass in 1910, and although it seems more likely the “I in a diamond” trademark would have been first used around that same time, the U.S. Patent & Trademark Office data indicates Illinois Glass Company actually claimed that use of this particular trademark on glassware began on June 1, 1915.
 However, the trademark was not officially registered until March 1, 1927 (TM #224,561).

-"I inside a Diamond" mark on base of amber chemical bottle made by Illinois Glass Company, based in Alton, Illinois.
+"I inside a diamond" trademark on bottom of small narrow-mouth amber bottle made by Illinois Glass Company.

-Mark on bottom of amber packer bottle made by Illinois Glass Company.
+“I inside a diamond” trademark on bottom of small narrow-mouth amber bottle made by Illinois Glass Company.

 Typical "generic" amber "packer" bottle made by Illinois Glass Company, marked with "Diamond I" on base.